 Travel See Write recommends 5 must-dos:

-- Stay at the Victorian Inn of the tranquil hamlet of Mendocino
+- Stay in the Victorian Inn of the tranquil hamlet of Mendocino

 - Hike and camp in the Humboldt Redwoods State Park or Redwoods National Park